unspecifier/quizzler/src/markdown/nha-modules.md

 ith information

-- re of protected
+- ❌ re of protected
-INCORRECT

 This is not a responsibility of the OIG.